Cooperative Education and Internship Program

 - Must be in good academic standing

-- Undergraduate minimum gpa of 2.7
+- Undergraduate student minimum cumulative GPA of 2.7

-- Graduate minimum gpa of 3.0
+Graduate student minimum cumulative GPA of 3.0

 - Should the employer terminate the student during the Co-Op work phase, the student’s Co-Op Agreement will be void.